BlockstreamResearch/bip-frost-dkg/README.md

-# Suggestions for a bip-frost DKG section
+# BIP-DKG (WIP)

-At this moment, the following are merely rough ideas rather than finalized suggestions.
+This document is a work-in-progress Bitcoin Improvement Proposal for a DKG that can be used in FROST.

 ## Introduction